Menu

 Junior Rangers

-Junior Ranger logoJunior Rangers are young people aged 11 to 18 with an interest in the outdoor environment.
-They work alongside the National Park Rangers and the Engagement Team to help look after the Peak District National Park.
+Junior Ranger logoJunior Rangers are young people aged 11 to 16 who enjoy being outdoors in the National Park.
+They take part in activities led by National Park Rangers and learn skills to help look after the Peak District National Park.

-The Junior Ranger programme operates across Europe and our groups are affiliated to the Europarc Federation.
+The Junior Ranger programme operates across UK National Parks and our groups are affiliated to the Europarc Federation (who represent National Parks and protected landscapes across Europe.

 What do Junior Rangers do?

-• Help Rangers look after the National Park
+• Learn skills to help look after the National Park

-• Spend time in the outdoors doing practical tasks
+• Spend time in the outdoors doing practical conservation tasks

 • Have fun learning new skills with people your own age